 Huge Increases in Spending and Government Debt

 By definition, "small government" should lead to less debt.
 Instead, President Regan oversaw the largest percentage increase in government debt of any president since the end of World War II (what economists refer to as the modern era.)
 He also oversaw an 8 year increase in government spending of 69%.
 This was only surpassed by the 83% increase we saw during President Trump's 4 years in office.
-To be fair to President Trump, spending increased 17% during his first 3 years in office.
+To be fair to President Trump, spending increased "only" 17% during his first 3 years in office (it's sad a nearly 6% annual increase in government spending is considered 'small').
 The spike came during the COVID19 "stimulus" bills he signed.

 An Addiction to Debt